mostafa-meerzad/automated-testing/Notes.md

 ### Grouping tests

-As we write more tests i becomes more and more confusing to to look at and try to figure out what is what, specially for other programmers.
+As we write more tests it becomes more and more confusing to look at and try to figure out what is what, specially for other programmers.

 ![first class citizens](./assets//testsAreFirstClassCitizens.png)